meiniKi/SimIO/README.md

 ![Example SSD1306](./doc/example_ssd1306.png)

 The example shows the data flow for an SSD1306 OLED display with SPI interface. `simio_ssd1306_spi4.sv` implements the SystemVerilog model that can be instantiated in the simulation.
 It receives the data and maintains an internal state, e.g., the addressing mode it is configured to.
 The hardware-specific configuration is converted into a display-generic interpretation, e.g., (a) display inverted: true/false, (b) display pixel data, etc. This information is parsed to a JSON string by `json.sv`.
 Once parsed, the DPI-C is used to communicate with a Python socket server by `sock.sv`.
 It receives the JSON string and distributes it to all clients connected to the server.
 In this example, it is `gui_display_bw.py`, a generic black-and-white display.
-An identifier prefixes each JSON stringr, so only the addressed client will process it.
+An identifier prefixes each JSON string, so only the addressed client will process it.
 The client decodes the data and, in the case of the display GUI, draws the data on a tkinter canvas.

 # Quickstart
 This Quickstart demonstrates how to get started by example.

 ## Prepare venv

-Prepare the virtual environment and activate it in all shell sessions.
+Prepare the virtual environment and activate it in **all** shell sessions.

 ```shell
 git submodule update --init